woile/pyfsm/docs/usage.rst

       state = 'my_first_state'

-      def current_state(self):
-          """Overriden."""
-          return self.state

-Instanciate the class and use it:
+Instanciate the class and use it.
+Remember that in order to work as intended, :code:`change_state` must be used to transition from one state to the other.

 .. code::